 Tell us what you thought about the show.
 Tweet @barbicancentre to join the conversation.
 Or add your comments to our Facebook page.

-Part of London International Mime Festival 2014
+London International Mime Festival 2014

 Produced by Compagnie 111/Aurélien Bory

 Co-produced by Festival Mira, TnBA – Théâtre national de Bordeaux en Aquitaine and Théâtre Vidy-Lausanne

 With the support of Théâtre Garonne and Théâtre de Cavaillon

 London International Mime Festival is supported using public funding by Arts Council England

 French artists at the Barbican are supported by the Institut français